 Georgina Takavadini, Court Reporter

-As a result, the complainants were defrauded US$5 000 and nothing was recovered.
+As a result, the complainant lost his US40 000 motor vehicle and nothing was recovered.